oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ## ServiceAgreement

-Interface provides access to ServiceAgreement functions
+Interface provides access to ServiceAgreement functions.

 ### getId

 SYNC.
-Return the Id used by this serviceAgreement.
+Return the ID used by this serviceAgreement.

 ```js
 id = serviceAgreement.getId()